lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 design.
 It may be helpful in this context).

-As I mentioned, the code and the settings I wrote for this article are not recommendated for production usage.
+As I mentioned, the code and the settings I wrote for this article are not recommended for production usage.
 So, as promised, here's a production checklist for interactive queries endpoints:

 - You want to setup your Kafka Streams application so that it's resilient to brokers outages: